atykhonov/iregister.el/README.md

-Instead of `C-u M-x iregister-copy-to-register` or `C-u C-u M-x iregister-copy-to-register` or `C-u C-u C-u M-x iregister-copy-to-register` you could use such functions as `iregister-delete-copy-to-register`, `iregister-copy-to-register-kill` and `iregister-copy-to-register-kill-ring-save`.
+Instead of `C-u M-x iregister-copy-to-register` or `C-u C-u M-x iregister-copy-to-register` or `C-u C-u C-u M-x iregister-copy-to-register` you could use such functions as `iregister-copy-to-register-delete`, `iregister-copy-to-register-kill` and `iregister-copy-to-register-kill-ring-save`.
 These commands are useful to use with key bindings.